Rajpratik71/zfs_wiki/Ubuntu-16.10-Root-on-ZFS.md

     # zfs create -o com.sun:auto-snapshot=false \
                  -o mountpoint=/var/lib/nfs                 rpool/var/nfs

 The primary goal of this dataset layout is to separate the OS (at `rpool/ROOT/ubuntu`) from user data.
-This allows the root filesystem to be rolled back without rolling back user data like logs (in `/var/log`).
+This allows the root filesystem to be rolled back without rolling back user data such as logs (in `/var/log`).
 This will be especially important if/when a `beadm` or similar utility is integrated.
 Since we are creating multiple datasets anyway, it is trivial to add some restrictions (for extra security) at the same time.
 The `com.sun.auto-snapshot` setting is used by some ZFS snapshot utilities to exclude transient data.

 3.4  Install the minimal system: